RESEARCH STARTER

 Overview

 The Boston Red Sox are a Major League Baseball (MLB) team that plays in the American League East division.
 Initially known as the Boston Americans, the franchise was the most successful team in the first two decades of the twentieth century.
 Then, in a move that spawned tales of a legendary “curse,” Boston sold star player Babe Ruth to the rival New York Yankees in 1920.
 The fortunes of the two teams dramatically reversed, with the Yankees becoming baseball’s most dominant team, and the Red Sox experiencing almost nine decades of frustration.
 Despite fielding several championship-caliber teams in the twentieth century, Boston’s hopes always seemed to be dashed in the most heartbreaking ways, and the team went decades without winning a World Series.
 All that changed in 2004, when the Red Sox staged the biggest comeback in playoff history to advance to the World Series.
-Boston won the series—its first championship since 1918—and would go on to win three more titles over the next fifteen years.
+Boston won the series—its first championship since 1918—and would go on to win three more titles in 2007, 2013, and 2018.

 History